“Legitimately good music—lyrically complex, instrumentally nuanced… exploring love, relationships & social justice”

 What kind of food will be served?

-There will be butlered appetizers and several themed food stations with a variety of meat and vegetarian options.
+There will be butlered appetizers and small plates, featuring a variety of meat and vegetarian options.
 Plus dessert!

 Is there an open bar?